stoplightio/elements/CONTRIBUTING.md

 yarn
 # Build Elements itself
 yarn build
+# Copy the contents of predefined example application and make it use the local build
+yarn copy:react-cra
 # Build the chosen example (sub `react-cra` for any other example repo)
 yarn build:react-cra
 # Run the example on port 4200.
 This is going to block so (unless you '&' it) or you'll need another terminal for the next step.